-With just a few days to explore Chios, we dropped off our bags and headed to the impressive Mastic Museum to meet with Roula from Masticulture to learn about the fascinating Mastiha (Mastic) culture of the island, something we had never heard of prior to visiting Chios.
+With just a few days to explore Chios, we dropped off our bags and headed to the impressive Mastic Museum to meet with Roula from Masticulture to learn about the fascinating Mastiha (Mastic) culture of the island, something we had never heard of prior to visiting Chios Greece.

-Mastic trees grow all over the world, but the sap that is so valuable is only produced by the trees on this particular island…and only those growing in the southern half of Chios!
+Mastic trees grow all over the world, but the sap that is so valuable is only produced by the trees on this particular island…and only those growing in the southern half of Chios Island!

 The resin, or “tears” as it’s commonly referred to, have been a part of Chios’ history for centuries.
 In fact, this tree was the reason for many foreign attempts at conquering Chios, which ultimately led to the fortification of many of the villages on the island.

-Because cleaning resin is such a boring job, the women of Chios came up with the brilliant idea to make it more of a social get-together, complete with gossip and wine.
+Because cleaning resin is such a boring job, the women of Chios Island came up with a brilliant idea to make it more of a social get-together, complete with gossip and wine.

-Roula taught us all about mastic and how the culture, architecture and landscape of Chios has evolved around it.
-She even invited us out for some cocktails made with, you guessed it, mastic liquor!
+Roula taught us all about mastic and how the culture, architecture, and landscape of Chios have evolved around it.
+She even invited us out for some cocktails made with, you guessed it, mastic liquor.

 Needless to say, it was a fun evening.
-After having a drink made with rum, and a drink made with mastic liquor, I can honestly say I preferred the local flavour!
+After having a drink made with rum, and a drink made with mastic liquor, I can honestly say I preferred the local flavor.

 Friendly locals spoke to us in a language native to their village (each village has its own dialect), and we replied with English and smiles.
 We visited the Byzantine Agioi Apostolo church, which dates back to the 13th or 14th century, before moving on to visit two more Mastic villages in the area.

-These three medieval villages were some of the most unusual places we’ve ever explored, but, Chios would delight us with one more of its famous villages, Kampos.
-We drove past this stone complex when we first arrived on the island, but now it was time to get into the heart of it, on two wheels!
+These three medieval villages were some of the most unusual places we’ve ever explored, but, Chios Greece would delight us with one more of its famous villages, Kampos.

 Some other friends of Elias and Joanna stopped by throughout the day to say hello, and the entire afternoon felt like we were just hanging out at a friend’s house, rather than being on a tour.

 The setting and food were fantastic, but the company we found ourselves surrounded by and the conversations we had were the best part.
-We’ll never forget this afternoon with our new friends from Chios.
+We’ll never forget this afternoon with our new friends from Chios Greece.

-Chios is one of those travel destinations that will stay in our minds for years to come.
-Not only were we amazed by the history and medieval villages, the mastic culture and the pristine beaches, but the people we met really made an impact on our trip.
+Chios Island is one of those travel destinations that will stay in our minds for years to come.
+Not only were we amazed by the history and medieval villages, the mastic culture, and the pristine beaches, but the people we met really made an impact on our trip.